 Forensic Psychology Minor

 Unlike other forensic psychology programs, ours is flexible to fit your needs and schedule, with class options available at our Connecticut campus and online.
 From fundamentals of psychology to a deeper exploration of abnormal psychology, theories of personality, and real-world case studies, this Forensic Psychology Minor adds depth and breadth to your education.

 As soon as you enroll at Post University, you will be assigned a personal academic advisor.
 They will help you plan your path from college to career.
-Few forensic psychology schools offer this same level of one-on-one attention, in addition to a practical learning environment led by experienced faculty.
+Few schools offer this same level of one-on-one attention, in addition to a practical learning environment led by experienced faculty.

 Contribute to the betterment of society and your career skills.
-Add a forensic psychology minor to our undergraduate degree programs in child studies, human services, business administration or management.
+Add a Forensic Psychology Minor to our undergraduate degree programs in Child Studies, Human Services, Business Administration or Management.
 Contact our admissions representatives today to learn more.

 Find Your Program